"The gold standard" - Music program serves SC schools, trains next generation.

-All classes take place in the beautiful new String Project Building adjacent to the School of Music Building at 851 Park Street and parking is convenient in the Discovery Parking Garage (parking passes available).
+All classes take place in the beautiful String Project Building adjacent to the School of Music Building at 851 Park Street and parking is convenient in the Discovery Parking Garage.
+See direction details here.

 An important aspect of the program is an affordable fee to make the program available to children who might not otherwise have the opportunity to learn a string instrument.
 A limited number of scholarships are available based on financial need.

 Undergraduates learn new skills and test their roles as professionals in an environment that rewards competence.
-Many orchestra teachers throughout the state received their education program at the USC String Project.
+Many orchestra teachers throughout the state were undergraduate teachers in the UofSC String Project.

 Contact the USC String Project at 803-777-9568 or firstname.lastname@example.org.

 1st and 2nd year classes for adults (beginners start in fall only)